High-Conflict Phases of Abuse, Blame Shifting, Distortion, Rage and Manipulation Diagram

 Although this post is published under my name (Dr Tara J. Palmatier) it was actually written by one of my clients who is also a doctor in another health field.
 A couple weeks ago, he sent a diagram (included below) he created to discuss during our upcoming session.
-I was blown away.
-The diagram captures the abuse, blame shifting, distortion, rage and manipulation cycles that he experiences in his marriage week in and week out.

 Sorting Out the High Conflict Phases: A Personal Observation